Heroes-Cyber-Security/final-ad-gemastik-2024-preparation/README.md

 # Initial premise
 ForcAD was not designed and created by me.
 I used [ForcAD](https://github.com/pomo-mondreganto/ForcAD) made available by [pomo-mondreganto](https://github.com/pomo-mondreganto).
-This repository's sole purpose is to speed up the setup of ForcAD with services and checkers written by me or sourced from other competitions.
+The sole purpose of this repository is to speed up the setup of ForcAD with Docker-in-Docker vulnboxes containing services written by me or sourced from other AD competitions.

 In this setup, the entire system is configured starting from a clean Ubuntu 22.04 installation, utilizing Docker for the network infrastructure.

 Services available:
-* Flags_Shop (service and checker by me)
+* Flags Shop (service and checker by me)
 * CyberUni (service and checker made by [Cybersecurity National Lab](https://github.com/CybersecNatLab), checker adapted by me)

 <br/>